Mesa Boogie Badlander Guitar Amp Review

 The badlander weighs in at 41 pounds.
-For a 100 watt tube head this is pretty light thanks to the aluminum chassis.
-Its total width is 22.75″, and height and depth at 10″ making it easy to haul around.
+For a 100-watt tube head, this is pretty light thanks to the aluminum chassis.
+Its total width is 22.75″, and its height and depth at 10″ making it easy to haul around.

 While the amplifier comes stock with EL34 power tubes, it is possible to use 6L6 tubes as well.
-A simple tube change and flip of a switch gets you there.
+A simple tube change and flip of a switch get you there.

 Channels and Controls

 You can then switch between the channels using the toggle switch on the amp or the included foot switch.
-You cannot change the modes via the foot switch however and so whatever the channels are set for is what you get.
+You cannot change the modes via the foot switch, however, so whatever the channels are set for is what you get.

-The amplifiers output power can be changed via the front panel switch as well.
-You have the option of full out 100 watts of power, 50 and 20 as well.
-This is accomplished by taking tubes out of use for the most part and will change the output impedance to the speaker.
+The amplifier’s output power can be changed via the front panel switch as well.
+You have the option of full-out 100 watts of power, 50, and 20 as well.
+This is accomplished by taking tubes out of use for the most part.
+It will change the output impedance at the speaker.
 Mesa does go into detail in their manual for the badlander.

-The bold and variac options for power do make some tone options very possible, but we found the bold option to be where we lived during the review.
-The variac option does create a squishier feel but the bold option is all recto tone!
+The bold and variac options for power scaling do make some tone options very possible.
+But we found the bold option to be where we lived during the review.
+The variac option does create a squishier feel, but the bold option is all recto tone!

 The Badlander is loud!
 Just like the Mesa amps you are used to, this is no different.
 There is a ton of volume on tap and can tear walls down.